silicon-sat/SI-2024-CubeSat/README.md

 ## Requirements

-- Download and install the latest version (2.3.2+) [Arduino IDE](https://www.arduino.cc/en/software).
+- Download and install the latest version (**2.3.2+**) [Arduino IDE](https://www.arduino.cc/en/software).
 Majority of the Lab activity will be writing `C Programming Language` for the ESP 32 platform which we will develop using the Arduino IDE.
   - [Installing the ESP32 boards](https://randomnerdtutorials.com/installing-esp32-arduino-ide-2-0/)
 - Download and install [4NEC2](https://www.qsl.net/4nec2/), antenna modeling and simulation softwware.
 The antenna design and simulation will be done using this sofware.
-- Install [Windows Subsystem for Linux (WSL)](https://github.com/silicon-vlsi-org/eda-wsl2) with Ubuntu 22.04 Linux Distro.
-In this instruction page, **OMIT** the installation of EDA tools.
+- Install [Windows Subsystem for Linux (WSL)](https://github.com/silicon-vlsi-org/eda-wsl2) with **Ubuntu 22.04 Linux Distro** (**OMIT** instruction related to EDA tools).
 During the tenure of the course, we will learn many fundamental signal processing concepts that is best practiced using the Python programming/scripting language.
 We will WSL for that purpose.
 Python language is not a prereq, the basic programming structures will be provided to you.
+- Create a [GitHub](https://github.com) account if you don't have one already.
+We will use it for multiple purpose: for submission Lab assignment, documenting your Labs and final projec and keeping a revision control repository of all your work during the course work.

 ## Lab Resources

 - [Ai Thinker's LoRa Radio Module RA-02](AiThinkerRA02.md) is RF radio module based on the Semtech's SX127X transceiver chip.
 This module will be used for all the satellite communication Lab exercises as well as the [tinyGS](https://tinygs.com) ground station.
 This page provides the basic information about the module.
   - [Datasheet RA-02](docs/datasheet-LoRaModule-RA02-v1_1.pdf): Ai Thinker's LoRa Radio Module RA-02
+  - [
 - The [SX1276/77/78/79](https://www.semtech.com/products/wireless-rf/lora-connect/sx1276) transceiver chipset features the LoRa® long range modem that provides ultra-long range spread spectrum communication
   - [Datasheet SX127X](docs/Datasheet-SX1276-7-8-9_W_APP_V7.pdf)
   - [Application Note AN1200-22](docs/AN1200_22_Semtech_LoRa_Basics_v2_STD.pdf): This application note covers the basics of LoRa Modulation including spread-spectrum communication and LoRa spread spectrum.